 Mayor of London Sadiq Khan has pledged to do "everything possible" to prevent a tragedy like the July 7 attacks happening again.

-Thursday marks 11 years since 52 people died and hundreds were injured in attacks on the capital's transport system in the single worst terrorist atrocity on British soil.
+It is 11 years since 52 people died and hundreds were injured in attacks on the capital's transport system in the single worst terrorist atrocity on British soil.

-Mr Khan said: "Eleven years ago our city came under attack, killing 52 people and injuring over 700 in four coordinated suicide bomb attacks across our transport network.
+Khan said: "Eleven years ago our city came under attack, killing 52 people and injuring over 700 in four coordinated suicide bomb attacks across our transport network.

 "Today, we remember those we lost and the heroic efforts of our emergency services and transport colleagues on that darkest of days.